SAP/node-rfc/doc/troubleshooting.md

     ![ext3](assets/debug4.png)

-- Run NodeJS script
+- Run Node.js script

-- After ABAP RFM invocation from NodeJS, the ABAP debugger shows up in ABAP system, stopped at external breakpoint.
+- After ABAP RFM invocation from Node.js, the ABAP debugger shows up in ABAP system, stopped at external breakpoint.

-At this point, the data coming from NodeJS to ABAP can be inspected, catching suspected node-rfc conversion bug.
+At this point, the data coming from Node.js to ABAP can be inspected, catching suspected node-rfc conversion bug.